 It’s not clear why, but whole grains may reduce your risk of diabetes and help maintain blood sugar levels.
 Try to make at least half your grains whole grains.

-Many foods made from whole grains come ready to eat, including various breads, pasta products and cereals.
+Many foods made from whole grains come ready to eat, including bread, pasta products, and cereals.
 Look for the word “whole” on the package and among the first few items in the ingredient list.

 4. Lose extra weight